meldontaragon/OriDETracker/README.md

 # Ori DE: Randomizer Tracker

 ## Description
 This is a tracker for Ori DE.
-This tracker is intended for use with the Ori DE Randomizer (https://orirando.com).
+This tracker is intended for use with the [Ori DE Randomizer](https://orirando.com).
 Currently, it features the ability to auto update skill, event, tree, teleporter, and relic pickups.
 This code is maintained primarily by Mel Miller (`taragon.meldon at gmail dot com`).